How To Buy Bitcoin In NZ: A Beginner’s Guide

 This is a question I've been getting asked a lot recently.
 Whenever I mention Bitcoin to people and that it's my highest returning investment (hands down!) they always want to know how to get started themselves.

-For most people I just point them to a major exchange like Coinbase, which is super established and easy.
+For most people I just point them to a major exchange like Binance, which is super established and easy.
 You can buy Bitcoin with your credit card (which I have done, and it works great).

 The good news is, there are options for us to buy Bitcoin in NZ, and I have used several.
 In this guide I'm going to break down the best options for Kiwis to buy Bitcoin in NZ safely and fairly, so you can start adding some Bitcoin to your investment portfolio.